Integrated Fraud Prevention

 Card Verification Code

-This is a 3-digit code printed on the back of cards, and was one of the first security measures introduced with rise of fraud in online payments.
-Payment Card Industry (PCI) compliance standards do not allow merchants to store CVV codes, therefore in the event of card data being stolen these codes will not be obtained by the fraudsters.
-The payment gateway will not accept a payment when the CVV code is missing, as without it there is a high possibility of the transaction being fraudulent.
+Everyone is familiar with a 3-digit code printed on the back of the card.
+It was one of the first security measures introduced with rise of fraud in online payments.
+Payment Card Industry (PCI) compliance standards do not allow merchants to store CVV codes, therefore in the event of online card data being stolen these codes will not be obtained by the fraudsters.

 Expiry Date